 To be representative it must be the rate in which at least 51% of those accepted for the loan will actually receive.

 Meaning that nearly half of those applying for a loan (49%) may not be eligible for the advertised rate and could pay more than the representative APR that is advertised by the lender.
 The lower your credit score usually means that the cost of borrowing will be higher.

-Recently, more and more lenders, including Admiral Loans are promoting a guaranteed rate.
+Recently, more and more lenders, including Admiral Money are promoting a guaranteed rate.
 Simply put, a guaranteed rate means that what you see is what you get, providing you’re approved.